ghi-electronics/duelink-website/static/code/drivers/hmi/button-l-readme.txt

-##### Button S Test #####
+##### Button L Test #####

-- Connect the button S device  to PC by USB hook on U socket.
+- Connect the button L device to PC by USB hook on U socket.
 We call the button device is DUT.
 - Connect DUT to the test kit by D socket.
-- Select "Button S Rev A" under Hmi from list view menu.
+- Select "Button L Rev A" under Hmi from list view menu.
 - Make sure the image shown on the program matchs to DUT exactly.
 There are few kinds of buttons, be careful!

 Important: If wrong DUT is selected, wrong-OTP will be written to DUT and no way to erase it.
 The DUT becomes garbage.